 Capital gains tax is the tax you pay on the profit (gain) you’ve made on an asset between the time you acquire it and dispose of it.
-When you dispose of your asset, you might have capital gains tax to pay.
+When you dispose of your asset, you might have capital gains tax to pay if you exceed the annual exempt amount.
 Most of the time assets are disposed of by selling them but it is also possible to dispose of them by giving them away, losing them or destroying them.
 We explain the nuts and bolts for you here.

 Written by Frances Bruce

 Everyone receives a capital gains tax allowance each tax year, known as an annual exempt amount.
-The exemption is currently £12,300 (set to stay until 2026).
+The exemption is currently £6,000 as of April 2023 (set to halve to just £3,000 in April 2024).
 Capital gains tax is calculated according to asset type and your income band:

 |